HIPAA Compliance for Group Practices in Atlanta, Georgia — 2026 Guide

 Missing BAA with billing service

-The #1 Tech Compliance Gap for Group Practices
+The #1 Tech Compliance Gap for Group Practices in Atlanta

 Outsourced billing without signed Business Associate Agreement

-SimplePractice solves this with a signed BAA, encrypted messaging, and HIPAA-compliant telehealth — all in one platform.
+SimplePractice solves this with a signed BAA, encrypted messaging, and HIPAA-compliant telehealth — all in one platform used by 225,000+ therapists.

 Trusted by 225,000+ Therapists — Recommended for Group Practice in Atlanta

-SimplePractice is the #1 HIPAA-compliant practice management platform built specifically for therapists.
-Includes secure messaging, telehealth, billing, and a signed BAA — everything you need to stay compliant and protect your clients.
+SimplePractice is the #1 HIPAA-compliant practice management platform for therapists.
+Includes a signed BAA, encrypted messaging, telehealth, and full insurance billing.

 Need HIPAA-compliant email only?
 See Hushmail for Healthcare →

-Frequently Asked Questions
+Frequently Asked Questions — Group Practices in Atlanta

 Does a group practice in Atlanta need to comply with HIPAA?